jmvlangen/modular-method-package/examples/literature/Bugeaud-Mignotte-Siksek-2008.rst

 ::

    sage: from modular_method.padics.pAdic_base import pAdicBase
+   sage: from modular_method.diophantine_equations.conditions import TreeCondition
    sage: pAdics = pAdicBase(QQ, 2)
    sage: cases = [(val, TreeCondition(con.pAdic_tree(pAdics=pAdics))) for val, con in cases ....:          if not con.pAdic_tree(pAdics=pAdics).is_empty()]

-Now we do all the cases at once
+Now we compute the newforms and do the elimination for all the cases at once.

 ::